garyfleming/product-engineering/estimates.md

 * I wrote the talk title 5 months before I wrote the talk (because I thought this stopwatch idea was a good hook).

-^ The title isn't based on knowledge of the talk itself.
+^ Let's focus on just the title for a minute.
+The title isn't based on knowledge of the talk itself.
 I had to submit the talk title, description, and learning outcomes last year.
 November/December.
-I know the subject, but I didn't know the final
+I know the subject, but I didn't know the final length.
+I didn't know everything that would make the cut.

 ---